vctr7/Data_Science/decision_tree/README.md

   This code denotes the algorithm of decision tree.
 It is written in Python and composed with several functions.

 The decision tree has some methods to decrease its error such as information gain, split information, and gini index.
-I select information gain in this project.
+I complete all three structures in my code.
+Empirically, Gini shows better accuracy than others based on given dataset.

   I used very basic libraries; sys for I/O, math for calculating entropy, numpy for easy transpose matrix.